igrishaev/farseer/README.md

 it work with batch requests.
 The the payload is not a map, it cannot be merged to the `:params` field.

-By overring the `:http/middleware` field, you can add your own logic to the HTTP pipeline.
+By overriding the `:http/middleware` field, you can add your own logic to the HTTP pipeline.
 Here is a quick example how you protect the handler with Basic Auth:

 Also, you can replace JSON middleware with the one that uses some other format